Sin City is full of activities, entertainment venues, and attractions, but there are also plenty of free things to do in Las Vegas.

 1. Take a photo at the Fabulous Las Vegas sign on the Strip

-Your trip to Sin City begins with a visit to the Welcome to Fabulous Las Vegas sign.
+Your trip to Las Vegas begins with a visit to the Welcome to Fabulous Las Vegas sign.
 This iconic landmark has been greeting visitors since 1959, so it’s one of the top free places to visit in Las Vegas.

 The sign sits at the southern end of the Strip and stands 25 feet tall.
 It’s one of the most photographed places in the city, so you must snap a shot of it!
 Not only is it one of the best free things to do in Las Vegas, but you’ll have a photo souvenir to remember your trip by.